 This course brings together the foundations of the subject mixed in with many years of my experience.

 Of course, you could glean this type of information from a variety of sources, but I’ve noticed that articles on bronze are often pitched at wildly different levels: some is super-academic and the advice is hard to apply to real life situations, then there’s the other end of the spectrum: DIY videos and Top-Tips by people who think a war memorial can be treated in the same way as a copper cooking pot.

 I hope to enthuse you about a subject that I love.
 You don’t need to sit up late burning the midnight oil reading academic citations because I do that for fun!
-I sift the good and the bad advice out there for you so you can use my knowledge and become a bronze champion!
+I sift the good and the bad advice out there for you so you can use my knowledge without the donkey work.

 How do I know what type of information will be relevant to you?
 Because week in and week out, I get the same questions from my clients who are custodians of bronzes and building managers.

 ‘why has this happened to my bronze?
 What can we do about it?
 How can we prevent it happening again? ‘